The College of New Jersey

 Is involved in Princeton Adult School (where he serves as Treasurer) and the AARP/IRS Volunteer Income Tax Assistance program, where he serves as a volunteer tax preparer and site coordinator in Princeton and Lawrence.

 Earned an AB at Harvard College and a MA and PhD at Columbia University.

 Mr. Altman is Vice Chair of NJASCU Board.

 Madeleine Deininger, Trustee

-- Founder and President of the Sonoma, California-based Kismet Wines, Inc. where she has developed a highly successful national marketing and sales program for Californian and European fine wines.
+Founder and President of the Sonoma, California-based Kismet Wines, Inc. where she has developed highly successful national marketing and sales programs for Californian and European fine wines

-- Is a 1980 alumna of The Richard Stockton College of New Jersey, where she received her baccalaureate in Liberal Studies.
-Upon graduating from Dartmouth College in 1985 with a Master's Degree in Liberal Studies, she founded Kismet Wines, Inc.
+A 1980 alumna of Stockton where she received her baccalaureate in Liberal Studies.
+Upon graduating from Dartmouth College in 1985 with a Master’s Degree in Liberal Studies, she founded Kismet Wines, Inc.